 Experiences of welcome

 As noted above with perceptions, there are differences in levels of Welcome, by market.
-Among all markets in this study there were very few who felt unwelcome during their trip to Britain.
-However, there were a few nations where there are lower levels of welcome - such as China, UAE and South Africa.
-In terms of nations who felt most welcome during their stay, USA, Spain, Brazil and Denmark have the highest proportions who felt 'extremely welcome'.
+Among all markets there were very few who felt unwelcome during their trip to Britain.
+However, there were a few nations where there are lower levels of strong welcome – such as Portugal, Singapore, Hong Kong, Qatar and China.
+In terms of nations who felt most welcome during their stay, Brazil, USA, Oman, Russia and Poland have the highest proportion who felt ‘very welcome’.

 More detailed information by market, on experiences of Welcome can be found in our Visitor Experience report (PDF, 0.9MB)